How to Manage Burnout among teens during Exam Season

 Mental health is just as important as academic performance, and addressing it early can prevent long-term consequences.

-Can Tutoring Really Help Prevent Burnout?
+Can Tutoring Help Prevent Student Burnout?

 Yes.
 While tutoring isn’t a “magic fix,” it can make a huge difference.
 Here’s why: